Charles Patrick Davis, MD, PhD

 - The vaccine is currently only given to selected military personnel and laboratory workers who handle the smallpox virus.

 What is smallpox?

-Smallpox is an infectious disease of the past that was eliminated by vaccination.
-The disease was caused by the variola virus, which spread from person to person.
+Smallpox is an infectious disease of the past that was eliminated worldwide by vaccination.
+The disease was caused by the variola virus, which only spread from person to person.
 Affected people became very ill with a high fever and a characteristic rash.
 Up to one-third of people with smallpox died.
 Although the disease has been wiped out, samples of the virus still exist in high-security laboratories in the United States and Russia.
 This has led to concerns about use of the virus in biological warfare.
 For this reason, some military personnel are still vaccinated against smallpox.

 Find out what women really need.